Elastic MoE: Unlocking the Inference-Time Scalability of Mixture-of-Experts: Implementation Details

 \begin{itemize} \item \textbf{Standard Top-$k$ Routing:} This is the most prevalent approach in mainstream MoE models.
 Crucially, our EMoE framework is trained with the exact same number of activated experts to ensure an identical training overhead. \begin{itemize} \item For the \textbf{FFN-based} MoE models, we adhere to the official configurations of OLMoE-0924 and DeepSeek-V2-Lite as used during their pre-training. \item For the \textbf{LoRA-based} MoE, we adopt the sparse activation pattern commonly used in large-scale models~\citep{deepseekai2025deepseekv3technicalreport}, activating 2 out of 32 total experts (a 6.25\% activation rate). \end{itemize}

 \item \textbf{Dynamic Routing Methods:} We compare against two state-of-the-art dynamic routing techniques, Top-p and AdaMoE, which adjust expert activation per token. \begin{itemize} \item \textbf{Top-$p$ Routing}~\citep{huang-etal-2024-harder} activates the smallest set of experts whose cumulative probability mass exceeds a threshold $p$.
 To maintain a comparable training budget, we set $p=0.15$ during training.
 At inference, to match the average expert counts of other methods, we use $p$ values of $\{0.05, 0.16, 0.25, 0.34\}$. \item \textbf{AdaMoE}~\citep{DBLP:conf/emnlp/ZengMG0D24} introduces null experts that can be routed to, effectively allowing the model to skip computation for certain tokens.
 Following the original implementation, we set the number of null experts to be twice that of the standard experts.
 For a fair inference-time comparison, we vary its target active expert count $k'$ to $\{3, 6, 14, 22\}$ to align its average number of activated non-null experts with the computational budgets of Top-$k$ and EMoE. \end{itemize} \end{itemize} \paragraph{Details of Training Hyperparameters.} In our main experiments, the learning rate is set to $2 \times 10^{-4}$ for all methods under the LoRA-based settings, and $2 \times 10^{-5}$ under the FFN-based settings.
 We use a batch size of 128 in all cases.
 All models are fine-tuned for 4 epochs on the dataset with a sequence length of 2048.
 For the hierarchical loss coefficient $\lambda$, we use a value of $5 \times 10^{-4}$ in LoRA-based scenarios and $1 \times 10^{-8}$ in FFN-based scenarios.
+The gap arises because pretrained FFN-based routers already carry learned routing patterns, so a small $\lambda$ suffices to further refine the ranking, whereas LoRA routers are trained from scratch with near-uniform initialization and require a larger $\lambda$ to establish decisive rankings.
+Within each category, the same $\lambda$ is used across all models without per-model tuning.
 Experiments are performed on 8 Nvidia H100 GPUs, each equipped with 80GB of memory.
 Every experiment is repeated three times, and we report the mean and standard deviation of the results.